veracode/veracode-api-py/README.md

 #### Sandboxes

+_Note_: You can also access these methods from the `Sandboxes` object.

 - `get_app_sandboxes(guid)`: get the sandboxes associated with the application identified by `guid`.
 - `create_sandbox(app,name,auto_recreate(opt),custom_fields(opt))`: create a sandbox in the application identified by `app`.
 Custom fields must be specified as a list of dictionaries of `name`/`value` pairs, e.g. [{'name': 'Custom 1','value': 'foo'}].
 - `update_sandbox(app,sandbox,name,auto_recreate(opt),custom_fields(opt))`: update the `sandbox` (guid) in `app` (guid) with the provided values.
 Note that partial updates are NOT supported, so you need to provide all values including those you don't wish to change.